How To Properly Use Semicolons

 3. Use Semicolons in Lists

-When you are writing a list and one or more sections has a comma, use a semicolon to separate each section.
+When you are writing a list and one or more sections have a comma, use a semicolon to separate each section.

 How To Properly Use a Semicolon